rainbirddigital/colab-mammoth/README.md

 Biblographic elements require a custom Word paragraph style `bibloReference` to be applied to appropriate footer text.
 This is converted into the following HTML `<p class="bibloReference">`Reference Text`</p>` and creates an indented effect in the final document.
 Note the reference links themselves can convert unreliably within Mammoth, so they may need to be checked and added manually.

 ### Copyright Notice
 The copyright notice requires that a custom Word paragraph style `copyrightMeta` is applied to appropriate text.
-Javascript within the HTML file `footer.htm` automatically moves this text to the base of the HTML file.
+Javascript within the HTML file `footer.htm` automatically moves this text to the base of the exported HTML file.
 The converted HTML appears in the following format `<div class="copyrightMetaFooter"><p class="copyrightMeta">`Text Here`</p></div>`

 ### Tables
 Mammoth supports basic tables and merged table cells in both horizontal and vertical axis.
 Table headings should use the standard Word heading styles.
 Table captions should use the above `imageCaption` style.